monomial/ordermanagementsystempython/README.md

    ```
    python run.py
    ```
-5. Access the API documentation at http://localhost:8001/docs
+6. Access the API documentation at http://localhost:8001/docs

 ## Database Management

-The application uses SQLite as the database and SQLAlchemy as the ORM.
+The application uses SQLite as the database and Tortoise ORM for data access.
 The database file is created at `./order_management.db`.

 ### Database Scripts